 Less of an iconic film than the Man with the Golden Gun for sure, and the story is meant to be set in Vietnam.
 However, it does has some good stunts in it (most filmed in Bangkok) and if you are planning to ‘tick off’ Bond locations around Thailand you can’t really ignore this one, even if a lot of the movie going public did.

-Bond in Hu Long Bay, Vietnam (Actually Phang Nga Bay in Thailand)
+Bond in Ha Long Bay, Vietnam (Actually Phang Nga Bay in Thailand)

 Michelle Yeoh looks very different in this film to Crouching Tiger, Hidden Dragon (2000).
-It is only filmed three years later but she looks about 20 years older.
-Phang Nga Bay is a good substitute for Hu Long Bay as the geography is similar.
-If you are coming to visit perhaps stay in Phuket – you can do it in a day trip.
+It was only filmed three years later but she looks about 20 years older.
+Phang Nga Bay is a good substitute for Ha Long Bay as the geography is similar.
+If you are coming to visit, perhaps to stay in Phuket, you can do it in a day trip.
 We suspect the geographical similarities were not the only reason they decided to film here.
 Nearby Patong Beach in Phuket would have been a lot of fun for male film crew members working away from home.
 A bit down market for James Bond perhaps, but he does have a background in the Royal Navy and we all know about drunken sailors.

 Location of Phang Nga Bay